trilemma-dev/SwiftAuthorizationSample/README.md

  - SwiftAuthorizationApp/AppConfig.xcconfig
  - SwiftAuthorizationHelperTool/HelperToolConfig.xcconfig

-Note that the setting of identifiers in the project level Config.xcconfig is essential as both build processes needs access to this information.
-That is, at build time the app needs to know the identifier for the helper tool and vice versa.
+Note that the setting of some target specific values in the project level Config.xcconfig is essential as both build processes needs access to this information.
+For example, at build time the app needs to know the identifier for the helper tool in order to generate its `SMPrivilegedExecutables` entry.

 #### 4. Helper Tool Filename
 If you configured the build variables to match the sample, then what you specified as the value for the key